Higher Education Act of 1965: 2019 rescission

 In August 2018, Secretary of Education Betsy DeVos proposed to rescind the gainful employment regulations, a step completed in July 2019.
 The repeal was effective on July 1, 2020, but allowed colleges to voluntarily cease compliance immediately.
-The Administration's 2019 repeal of the gainful employment rule has been challenged by 18 state attorneys general, led by Xavier Becerra of California and the American Federation of Teachers.
-Those two lawsuits allege various procedural defects and are still pending.
+The administration's 2019 repeal of the gainful employment rule has been challenged by 18 state attorneys general, led by Xavier Becerra of California and the American Federation of Teachers.
+Those two lawsuits allege various procedural defects in the way the regulation was repealed.

 The 2019 rule was proposed at 83 Federal Register 40167 (2018) and finalized at Notice of Final Rulemaking: 84 Federal Register 31382 (2019).

-2021-22 rulemaking

-The Department began the process of re-instituting a gainful employment rule in December 2021.
-Under Secretary James Kvaal said the Department is "committed to restoring a strong gainful employment rule as quickly as possible."